 Ideally, you want your pendulum to get it's answers from your "higher self" - aka your intuition.
 Each time you use your pendulum you need to cite the source of the pendulum's answers to ensure that you're getting info that comes from your intuition.
 (This is covered in the How-to guide below.)

-To explain how it works, let's use an old fashioned radio as an analogy: Your body is the radio antenna, your intuition is the radio receiver - and signal descrambler, and the pendulum is the radio speaker.
+To explain how it works, let's use an old fashioned radio as an analogy: Your body is the radio antenna, your intuition is the radio receiver - and signal descrambler.
+The pendulum is the radio speaker.
 Your body, the antenna, with its many senses, is constantly picking up data (seen and unseen) from the world around you.
 This information is unconsciously conveyed to, stored in, and processed by your intuition.
 When you "ask your pendulum" a question, your intuition looks at the vast array of data it has at its disposal and transmits the answer to the question by way of a signal, using your body’s nervous system.
 The signal runs down your arm, through your wrist and out through the pendulum.
 The pendulum, your radio’s "speaker", announces the answer to your question using a signal which you "listen to" with your eyes - observing the direction and intensity of the pendulum's swing.
 Continuing with the analogy, we consider a weak pendulum swing to be a "quiet" response and a big swing, a "loud" one.
 In fact, when you're using your pendulum, you can tell it to "Answer louder" if it's not swinging big enough to discern the signal.

 Learning to use your pendulum is easy and it won’t take long before you master the skill.
 Practice does help though, so in the beginning, start with easy questions to get the hang of it.